vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 ### Wines

 - Port
-  - Porto Morgado Old Tawny (10 Years).
+  - *Porto Morgado Old Tawny (10 Years)*.
+(7/10).
 Sits around $10 from Trader Joe's.
 Hits way way above its price point.
 We love this.
-  - Porto Morgado Ruby.
+  - *Porto Morgado Ruby*.
+(5/10).
 Not as good.
 Similar price point, but much worse than above imo.
-  - Fairbanks Cellars California Port (1.5L).
+  - *Fairbanks Cellars California Port (1.5L)*.
+(2/10).
 Cheap but bad.
 Stay away.
-  - Warre's Otima 10 Tawny Porto.
+  - *Warre's Otima 10 Tawny Porto*.
 TBD.
 - Reds
-  - Decoy Cabernet.
+  - *Decoy Cabernet*.
+(5/10).
 Decent, hits a bit above its price point, but it's better to spend more.
-  - Sean Thackrey Pleiades XXXII.
-Very good.
+  - *Sean Thackrey Pleiades XXXII*.
+(9/10) Very good.
 Fruity and smooth.
-  - Charles Shaw wines (all varieties).
+  - *Charles Shaw wines (all varieties)*.
+(3/10).
 Very cheap, but do not buy lol.
 Get something nicer.
-  - No Es Pituko Carignan 2024.
+  - *No Es Pituko Carignan 2024*.
+(8/10).
 So so smooth, hard to believe there was any alcohol at all.
 Excellent.
-  - Chateau Pey-Bonhomme Le-Tours.
-Merlot.
+  - *Chateau Pey-Bonhomme Le-Tours Merlot*.
 TBD.
-  - Folk Machine Pinot Noir.
+  - *Folk Machine Pinot Noir*.
 TBD.
-  - Love Red 2022 - Broc Cellars.
+  - *Love Red 2022 - Broc Cellars*.
 TBD.
 - Whites
-  - 2021 Virgo Magic Wines 'Disco Lemonade' Riesling.
+  - *2021 Virgo Magic Wines 'Disco Lemonade' Riesling*.
+(5/10).
 Tastes heavily like brined olives.
 I think this is an acquired taste, not for a general audience.
-  - Barefoot Moscato.
+  - *Barefoot Moscato*.
+(2/10).
 Cheap, mild tasting, and gulpable.
 Get something nicer.
-  - Risata Moscato d'Asti DOCG.
+  - *Risata Moscato d'Asti DOCG*.
+(8/10).
 Low alcohol, smooth, sweet, and fruity.
 A crowd favorite.
-  - 2023 Nickel & Nickel Grand Sky Vineyard Chardonnay.
-Incredibly good, smooth, bright lime aftertaste.
+  - *2023 Nickel & Nickel Grand Sky Vineyard Chardonnay*.
+(9/10) Incredibly good, smooth, bright lime aftertaste.
 - Orange
-  - 2023 Suisun Valley Assyrtiko, Hydrangea Skin-Contact.
+  - *2023 Suisun Valley Assyrtiko, Hydrangea Skin-Contact*.
+(8/10).
 Excellent.
-  - Pielihueso Naranjo 2024.
+  - *Pielihueso Naranjo 2024*.
+(9/10).
 Very very good.
 Smooth, slightly fruity, and crisp.
 Best served cold.
-  - 2023 Gulp Hablo Orange (1L).
+  - *2023 Gulp Hablo Orange (1L)*.
 TBD.

 ### Meads

 - The [Remeadies](https://www.remeadies.com/) meadery near Sequoia National Park is very good.
 Go there if nearby.
 Unfortunately, their meads aren't easily available in NorCal.
 - *Chaucer's Mead*.
+(6/10).
 Very vanilla alcoholic honey flavor, smooth.
 Nothing objectionable, but nothing special either.
 Good for the price.
 - *Sky River Sweet Mead*.
+(7/10).
 At $30 it is expensive for what it is.
 Much more complex mead with a barnyard / wet grass flavor and floral notes.
 Not appreciated by everyone.

 ### Sake